top of page

 Temples in the City

 In Miraflores, Huaca Pucllana rises like a stepped monolith against the glass and concrete of the modern skyline.
-Climb its paths and the geometry of the past suddenly feels close.
+Climb its paths.

-If you’re looking for a quieter, more private experience, consider the lesser-visited and self-guided Huaca Mateo Salado in Pueblo Libre, or Huaca Huallamarca in San Isidro.
-Photographers will find endless compositions here.
+If you’re looking for a quieter, more private experience, the lesser-visited and self-guided Huaca Mateo Salado in Pueblo Libre, or Huaca Huallamarca in San Isidro are to be considered.

-As if its main collection weren’t enough, the museum hosts an incredibly well-curated selection of ceramics exploring how ancient Peruvians understood sexuality.
+The building itself, a mansion wrapped in bougainvillea, is worth the visit.
+As if its main collection weren’t enough, the museum hosts an incredibly selection of ceramics exploring how ancient Peruvians understood sexuality.

 Ancient